mfumagalli/ngsTools/README.md

 ##Packages

+* [ANGSD](https://github.com/ANGSD/angsd) - Software for analyzing next generation sequencing data taking genotype uncertainty into account by working with genotype probabilities (instead of called genotypes).
+This is especially useful for low and medium depth data ([Korneliussen et al., 2014](https://www.ncbi.nlm.nih.gov/pubmed/25420514)). **NOTE**: this program is **NOT** developed by `ngsTools` so, if you have any questions about it or encounter any errors/bugs, please check its [wiki](http://www.popgen.dk/wiki/index.php/ANGSD) or contact its authors.

 * [ngsSim](https://github.com/mfumagalli/ngsSim) - Simple sequencing read simulator that can generate data for multiple populations with variable levels of depth, error rates, genetic variability, and individual inbreeding ([Kim et al., 2011](http://www.ncbi.nlm.nih.gov/pubmed/21663684)).
 It generates mapped reads and the corresponding genotype likelihoods, avoiding mapping uncertainty and being extremely fast.

 * [ngsF](https://github.com/fgvieira/ngsF) - This program provides a method to estimate individual inbreeding coefficients using an EM algorithm ([Vieira et al., 2013](http://www.ncbi.nlm.nih.gov/pubmed/23950147)).
 These can provide insight into a population's mating system or demographic history and, more importantly, they can be used as a prior in ANGSD.